By Meg Ramsey

 Eighteen months later, the same executive reached out with another exciting opportunity.
 This time I took him up on the offer and never looked back.

 3) Always be agile.
 One of my greatest skills is that I am a change agent.
-By that, I mean identifying a change that needs to happen; documenting the benefits that will occur; energizing a team to implement to transition; and tracking the results.
+By that, I mean identifying a change that needs to happen; documenting the benefits that will occur; energising a team to implement to transition; and tracking the results.
 Technology leaders know that our industry moves at the speed of light.
 Skills we once excelled at become stale in just a few years – or even months.
 Staying on top of the shifts in our industry and moving to new projects, or figuring out how to fill in gaps in our capabilities keeps us agile.
 For example, I am not only adjusting to the new responsibilities my recent promotion provides, but I am also pursuing an MBA from MIT’s Sloan School of Management.
 I don’t have a lot of free time, but I understand that staying on top of industry trends is just as critical as the new skills I’m learning at MIT.

 4) Don’t be afraid of the competition.
 Being competitive is not a bad thing, even though some still view it as unflattering for women in the workplace.
 It isn’t about “beating” someone for a new job or promotion, or getting to a new goal faster than anyone else, or being the youngest person to achieve a certain position.
 Women can be more risk-averse than men, so it’s important to note that intrinsic motivation – the drive to do well, the urge to be known for a “job well done” – is what really drives performance in the workplace.
 Embrace your talents and deliver on what you promise, and you will succeed on your own merit.

-5) Build and capitalize on your relationships.
+5) Build and capitalise on your relationships.
 It was because of a professional relationship with a former colleague that I joined Sungard AS.
 It was because I was part of an inspirational team that I could take my learnings and lead the team that brought our new cloud solutions to market last year.
 These are only two of many examples illustrating that relationships really matter.
 Building a vibrant and ever-expanding network is essential in today’s interconnected work environment.

 Case in point: I recently was named one of the “Ones to Watch” by CIO Magazine.
 Not only did my company share the news, but MIT also spread the word since I am now part of their network.
 I was humbled by the outpouring of support from old colleagues and friends on LinkedIn and Twitter and it led to several coffee dates to reconnect.
 It strongly reminded me of the adage every military kid must embrace — "Never burn your bridges."